Azure/azure-sdk-for-net/sdk/keyvault/Azure.Security.KeyVault.Administration/readme.md

 Azure Key Vault is a cloud service for securely storing and accessing secrets.
 A secret is anything that you want to tightly control access to, such as API keys, passwords, or certificates.
 A vault is a logical group of secrets.

-The Azure Key Vault administration library clients supports administrative tasks such as full backup / restore and key level role based access control (RBAC).
+The Azure Key Vault administration library clients support administrative tasks such as full backup / restore and key-level role-based access control (RBAC).

 ## Getting started